Teach Children to Save

 - Explain the difference between needs and wants, the value of saving and budgeting and the consequences of not doing so.

-- Open a First Steps Savings Account from Continental National Bank for your children and take them with you to make deposits, so they can learn how to be hands-on in their money management.
+- Open a First Steps Savings Account for your children and take them with you to make deposits, so they can learn how to be hands-on in their money management.

 - Let friends and family know about your child’s savings goal.
 They’ll be more likely to give cash for special occasions, which means more trips to the bank.

 - Engage your community.
-Along with Continental National Bank, many schools and community organizations share your commitment to creating a money-savvy generation.
+Many schools and community organizations share your commitment to creating a money-savvy generation.
 Engage a coalition of support to provide youth with the education they need to succeed.

 Check out the some fun savings activities below that you and your child can do together.